dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 {{< figure_resizing src="architecture.png" caption="Deployment architecture.">}}

 ### 🤗 Hosting a model on Hugging Face
-The first part of the puzzle is to host our model on some cloud infrastructure.
+The first piece of the puzzle is to host our model on some cloud infrastructure.
 In this post, let's use a free service known as Hugging Face *Spaces*.

 *Spaces* is a platform where anyone can upload their model and share to the world.